Imagine and Replicate

 Salma believes there is no such thing as luck.
 Luck, she believes, is an opportunity created and seized.
 Since founding UQPE in 2013, the enterprise has focused on creating and seizing opportunities – and it has done so for around 512 farmers, 409 of which are women and 103 are men.

 UQPE supports these farmers in many ways, including providing improved seeds and offering training on agronomic practices and post-harvest handling techniques that ensure production of high-quality Fonio.
-The enterprise then buys raw Fonio from the farmers, and processes, packages and sells them in leading retail supermarkets across Ghana.
+The enterprise then buys raw Fonio from the farmers, processes, packages and sells them in leading retail supermarkets across Ghana.

 SEED has been working with UQPE to provide them with tailored training and advisory services to further expand its social, economic and environmental impacts.

-During a three-day workshop and a two-day follow-up training, SEED worked with UQPE’s key staff on expand the enterprise’s relationship and value proposition.
+During a three-day workshop and a two-day follow-up training, SEED worked with UQPE’s key staff to expand the enterprise’s relationship and value proposition.
 We guided them through setting Specific, Measurable, Attainable, Realistic and Time-bound economic, social and environmental targets.
 And we assisted them in re-strategizing their approach to marketing, managing risks and the way forward – an action plan.

 Salma and her team welcome new ideas on Fonio, so they enthusiastically completed different aspects of SEED’s toolkit, which guided the discussion.
 By the end of the five days, different ways of solving some of the enterprise’s old problems were outlined, new possibilities for partnerships were discovered and new targets were set.

-With the Triple Bottom Line tool in particular, the team was able to reset concrete social, economic and environmental goals.
+With the Triple Bottom Line tool, in particular, the team was able to reset concrete social, economic and environmental goals.
 For instance, the enterprise outlined that they want to have 4500 acres of land under Fonio cultivation by 2019.
 They also want to grow their income by 10% every year and to increase by 5% the number of women who report an increase in their household income.

 In the case of assessing their value chain, the team was able to pinpoint problems in their operations and deliberated possible solutions.
 One key value chain challenge was the lack of reliable dryer: the natural solar dryer in place wasn’t spacious enough and there were not enough funds to establish an artificial solar dryer.